-A U.S. Aircraft Carrier Is Docking In Vietnam For The First Time Since The War
+A U.S. Aircraft Carrier Anchors Off Vietnam For The First Time Since The War

 In Vietnam's capital Hanoi there are lots of museums about past wars the Vietnamese have fought, including against the French but especially against the Americans.

-Note: A previous headline on this story inaccurately described the U.S. aircraft carrier as docking in Vietnam.
-The ship is anchoring off Vietnam's coast.